kubernetes/community/contributors/design-proposals/federation-phase-1.md

 1. Each cluster control is watching the sub RCs bound to its corresponding cluster.
 It picks up the newly created sub RC.
 1. The cluster controller issues requests to the underlying cluster API Server to create the RC.
-In phase one we don’t support complex distribution policies.
+In phase one we don't support complex distribution policies.
 The scheduling rule is basically:
     1. If a RC does not specify any nodeSelector, it will be scheduled to the least loaded K8S cluster(s) that has enough available